timfox/sturmgeist/README.md

 ## INTRODUCTION

+**Sturmgeist** is a research and development branch of ET: Legacy focused on modernizing the id Tech 3 engine.
+The primary goals of Sturmgeist are to bring Vulkan rendering support to a GPLv3 version of id Tech 3, implement modern libraries, and update the codebase to leverage C++23 features.
+This effort aims to improve performance, maintainability, and compatibility with current and future hardware, while serving as a testbed for advanced engine features and architectural improvements.

 ET: Legacy is an open source project based on the code of [Wolfenstein: Enemy Territory](https://www.splashdamage.com/games/wolfenstein-enemy-territory/) which [was released](https://www.splashdamage.com/news/wolfenstein-enemy-territory-goes-open-source/) in 2010 under the terms of the GPLv3.

 There are two aspects to this project:

-* An updated game engine, **ET: Legacy**, which aims to fix bugs and security exploits, remove old dependencies, add useful features and modernize its graphics while still remaining compatible with ET 2.60b and as many of its mods as possible.
+* An updated game engine, **id Tech 3**, which aims to fix bugs and security exploits, remove old dependencies, add useful features and modernize its graphics while still remaining compatible with ET 2.60b and as many of its mods as possible.
 * A new mod, **Legacy**, which aims to add many useful features and improvements while staying close to the original gameplay, as well as being lightweight and extensible through Lua scripts.

 For more information consult our [wiki](https://github.com/etlegacy/etlegacy/wiki).